hieuh0/ItemViewSetting/README.md

 | item_checkbox_checked   | boolean     | app:item_checkbox_checked="true"      |
 | item_switch_checked   | boolean    |  app:item_switch_checked="true"      |

- # Contact
+ # Contribute

- Feel free to contact for any question or bugs:
+ Feel free to contact for any question or bugs

- * Email : hieuhd1003@gmail.com

 # Licence

-Copyright 2020 HieuHD
+Copyright 2020

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.